Become a Community Education Instructor at COS

 Please complete the form in its entirety.
 If you have questions or are unsure how to answer a specific question, please give us a call and we can provide you with direction.

-If you are proposing to teach more than one class, then you will need to submit a separate proposal form for each class you propose.
+If you are proposing to teach more than one class, you will need to submit a separate proposal form for each class you propose.

 Mail completed forms to: